 In the semester when students expect to complete their Colloquium, they register for “Colloquium” (COLLQ-UG, 2 units).
 Awarding two units for the Colloquium provides the necessary time in a student’s schedule to prepare for the Colloquium.

-Students should feel free to consult with any member of the Gallatin faculty or any of their NYU professors, who can help by suggesting books, commenting on the Rationale and discussing the ideas the students want to explore in the Colloquium.
+Students should feel free to consult with any member of the Gallatin faculty or any of their NYU professors, who can help by suggesting works, commenting on the Rationale and discussing the ideas the students want to explore in the Colloquium.

-Before senior year, some students choose to design an independent study around their Colloquium topic(s); usually such projects are for two to four units, depending on the number of books and writing assignments.
-A student may work on such an independent study with his or her adviser or other NYU faculty members, so long as the instructor has sufficient expertise in the themes and the books the student wants to include in the independent study.
+Before senior year, some students choose to design an independent study around their Colloquium topic(s); usually such projects are for two to four units, depending on the number of works and writing assignments.
+A student may work on such an independent study with his or her adviser or other NYU faculty members, so long as the instructor has sufficient expertise in the themes and the works the student wants to include in the independent study.

-Spring 2017 Colloquium Workshops
+Fall 2023 Colloquium Workshops